Ventinc/Cluzzle/README.md

-# ld40
+# Cluzzle

-The more you have, the worse it is
+Cluzzle is a game for the Ludum Dare 40 with theme : "The more you have, the worse it is"